-Create a new database user named quartzdesk\agent (DB\USER) with an arbitrary password (DB PASSWORD).
+Create a new database user named quartzdesk_agent (DB_USER) with an arbitrary password (DB PASSWORD).

-Create a new QuartzDesk JVM Agent database named quartzdesk\agent1 ( DB\NAME) owned by the DB USER.
+Create a new QuartzDesk JVM Agent database named quartzdesk_agent1 (DB_NAME) owned by the DB USER.

-If the database supports database schemas, create a new schema named quartzdesk\agent(DB\SCHEMA).
-The schema must be owned by the DB\USER.
-Make the created DB\SCHEMA the default schema of the DB\USER and/or add the schema to the DB\USER's schema search path.
+If the database supports database schemas, create a new schema named quartzdesk_agent(DB_SCHEMA).
+The schema must be owned by the DB_USER.
+Make the created DB_SCHEMA the default schema of the DB_USER and/or add the schema to the DB_USER's schema search path.

-Please refer to the database engine documentation for details on how to perform the above database operations as they are all database-specific.
+Please contact your DBA, or refer to the database engine documentation for instructions on how to complete the above database-specific tasks.